Enos (chimpanzee)

 After his space capsule made an ocean landing, Enos "had become angry and frustrated at the three-hour wait" before being retrieved by U.S. Navy seamen.

 The capsule was brought aboard in the late afternoon and Enos was immediately taken below deck by his Air Force handlers.
 Stormes then dropped Enos at the Kindley Air Force Base hospital in Bermuda, where he was found to be in good shape.
 On December 1, 1961 Enos left Bermuda for Cape Canaveral, and eventually Holloman Air Force Base.

 Enos's flight was a full dress rehearsal for the next Mercury launch on February 20, 1962, which would make John Glenn the first American to orbit Earth.

-Enos was nicknamed "the Penis," due to his frequent fondling of himself.
+Some sources state that Enos was nicknamed "the Penis," due to his frequent fondling of himself, but Mary Roach researched this for her book Packing for Mars and concluded that Enos earned this nickname by being difficult to work with, not by masturbating excessively.

 On November 4, 1962, Enos died of shigellosis-related dysentery, which was resistant to then-known antibiotics.
 He was constantly observed for two months before his death.
 Pathologists reported no symptoms that could be attributed or related to his previous space flight.
+Some sources say his body was sent to the Smithsonian.
+But when the authors of Animals in Space: From Research Rockets to the Space Shuttle, researched this question, they concluded that his remains were simply discarded.
+The Air Force did not erect a permanent memorial for Enos, which it eventually did for Ham.